0xpolarzero/echoes/README.md

 ## Motivation

-Everything is available both on testnet and mainnet, as it should be for anything that is part of a learning process - if not for anything that includes a gamified or interactive aspect.
+Everything is available on testnets (Goerli, Mumbai, Arbitrum Goerli), as it should be for anything that is part of a learning process - if not for anything that includes a gamified or interactive aspect.

 While this demonstrates only basic interactions between the echoes and their very minimalistic soundscape, as well as with the user, it is a good starting point for more complex interactions.
 Some ideas include: